In this post I will lay out the exact steps for better time management and productivity so you can crush your goals in 2020.

 Just how are you going to keep track of all your goals and what you need to do each month, week and day to check off your mini-goals?
-Buy a dedicated planner just for this.
-I call it a success planner because it is a daily planner that I use to achieve success.
-I also like to call it a “planner” because I hate journaling.
-I’ve read all about the benefits of keeping a journal and for the life of me, I just can’t do it.
+Use a dedicated planner just for this.
+Some call it a success planner because it is a daily planner that you can use to achieve actual success.

-There are plenty of other names that a success planner goes by.
+There are plenty of other names that a goal or success planner goes by.
 I’ve seen names such as a goal setting journal, productivity calendar, intention journal, yearly day planner, etc.

 Step 13: Use it every day

 Our life is built upon our daily habits.
 About half of everything we do throughout the day is done out of habit.
 So, if you want a better life this year, you want to better manage your time and embrace success, you need to form new habits.